|

-Hemodynamic Monitoring of Heart Failure, Management in the Outpatient Setting
+Hemodynamic Monitoring of Heart Failure, Management in the Outpatient Setting | |

-Description:
+Description: |

-Some of the procedures addressed in this policy were previously addressed in policy # 2000027 and #2004052.
+Some of the procedures addressed in this policy were previously addressed in policy #2000027 and #2004052.
 These policies have been archived and the procedures have been combined into this single policy.

-Patients with chronic heart failure are at elevated risk of developing acute decompensated heart failure, often requiring hospital admission.
+Patients with chronic heart failure are at risk of developing acute decompensated heart failure, often requiring hospital admission.
 Patients with a history of acute decompensation have additional risk of future episodes of decompensation, and death.
-Reasons for the transition from a stable, chronic state to an acute, decompensated state include disease progression, as well as acute coronary events and dysrhythmias.
+Reasons for the transition from a stable, chronic state to an acute, decompensated state include disease progression, as well as acute events such as coronary ischemia and dysrhythmias.
 While precipitating factors are frequently not identified, the most common preventable cause is noncompliance with medication and dietary regimens (Opasich, 2001).
-Strategies for reducing decompensation, and thus the need for hospitalization, are aimed at early identification of patients at risk for imminent decompensation.
-Programs for early identification of heart failure are characterized by frequent contact with patients to review signs and symptoms with a healthcare provider and with education or adjustment of medications as appropriate.
-These encounters may occur face-to-face in office or at home, or via cellular or computed technology (McAlister, 2004).

 The criterion standard for hemodynamic monitoring is pulmonary artery catheters and central venous pressure catheters.
 However, they are invasive, inaccurate, and inconsistent in predicting fluid responsiveness.
-Several studies have demonstrated that catheters fail to improve outcomes in critically ill patients and may be associated with harm.
-To overcome these limitations, multiple techniques and devices have been developed that use complex imaging technology and computer algorithms to estimate fluid responsiveness, volume status, cardiac output and tissue perfusion.
+Several studies have demonstrated that catheters fail to improve outcomes in critically ill individuals and may be associated with harm.
+To overcome these limitations, multiple techniques and devices have been developed that use complex imaging technology and computer algorithms to estimate fluid responsiveness, volume status, cardiac output, and tissue perfusion.
 Many are intended for use in outpatient settings but can be used in the emergency department, intensive care unit, and operating room.
-Four methods are reviewed here: implantable pressure monitoring devices, thoracic bioimpedance, inert gas rebreathing, and arterial waveform during Valsalva.
+Four methods are reviewed here: implantable pressure monitoring devices, thoracic bioimpedance, inert gas rebreathing, and arterial waveform during the Valsalva maneuver.
 Use of the last 3 is not widespread because of several limitations including use of proprietary technology making it difficult to confirm their validity and lack of large randomized controlled trials to evaluate treatment decisions guided by these hemodynamic monitors.

 Regulatory Status